Obama Commutes Chelsea Manning’s Sentence: Decision Met With Outrage From Congress

-President Obama’s decision to commute the remainder of Chelsea Manning’s sentence has been met with outrage from several members of congress.
-After weeks of speculation, Obama made the announcement Tuesday that he had commuted Manning’s sentence for the 2010 leaking of documents to ant-secrecy website WikiLeaks.
+President Obama’s decision to commute the remainder of Chelsea Manning’s sentence has been met with outrage from several members of Congress.
+After weeks of speculation, Obama made the announcement on Tuesday that he had commuted Manning’s sentence for the 2010 leaking of documents to anti-secrecy website WikiLeaks.

-Top republican congressmen were quick to condemn the move, with many labeling the decision as a “failure” and a sign of Obama “siding with lawbreakers”.
+Top Republican congressmen were quick to condemn the move, with many labeling the decision as a “failure” and a sign of Obama “siding with lawbreakers.”
+Republican House speaker Paul Ryan labeled the move as “outrageous.”

 Chelsea Manning's treachery put American lives at risk and exposed some of our nation's most sensitive secrets.